 What is RAM?

 RAM stands for Random Access Memory.
-It is called “Random Access” because the data on it can be read or written on it in any order.
-It simply means the CPU can access any memory location.
-NAND flash memory can also be accessed randomly but only RAM is called RAM because of its historical context.
+It is called “Random Access” because the data on it can be read or written in any order.
+It simply means the CPU can access any memory location if it is available for use.
+NAND flash memory can also be accessed randomly, but only RAM is called RAM because of its historical context.
 When the RAM was found in the 1940s and 50s, the other storage mediums were sequential.
 The access pattern of the RAM was completely different from the magnetic tapes and hard drives.
 Now, RAM comes with the advantage of high throughput and low latency because of this random access pattern.

 How does RAM work?

-The working of RAM depends on how it’s made and where is it employed.
-The SRAM for example has its biggest application as L1, L2, and L3 cache in the CPUs.
+The working of RAM depends on how it’s made and where it is employed.
+The SRAM, for example, has its biggest application as L1, L2, and L3 cache in the CPUs.
 It is highly expensive and hard to scale, but much faster than any other type of RAM.
 SRAM is a transistor-based memory.
-The DRAM, on the other hand, stores the data inside the 1T1C memory cells storing each bit of data in the form of charge in a capacitor.
-Millions and Billions of these cells may be combined to make a DRAM chip which can then be used by the CPU.
+The DRAM, on the other hand, stores the data inside the 1T1C memory cells, storing each bit of data in the form of an electric charge in a capacitor.
+Millions and Billions of these cells may be combined to make a DRAM chip, which can then be used by the CPU.

-All the CPUs have their own register and cache memory which is really fast but is in very low storage capacity.
+All the CPUs have their own register and cache memory, which is really fast but has very low storage capacity.
 RAM allows for scalability with a little compromise to the speed.
 Cache memory can be 30% to 500% faster than RAM depending on the type of CPU.
-However, the cache memory is around 6 to 10 times more expensive than the DRAM.
-So, both of them are RAMs but their prices, speed, scalability, and applications are different.
+However, the cache memory is around 6 to 10 times more expensive than DRAM.
+So, both of them are RAMs, but their prices, speed, scalability, and applications are different.

 Types of RAM